Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

 That is exactly what Frank provides.

 If the season wants to make Jamie’s fate matter, then the threat cannot just be “battle is dangerous.”
-That’s too generic.
+That is too generic.
 Jamie has faced danger forever.
-What makes this feel different is who delivers the warning and what that warning forces Jamie to carry.

 Frank’s book makes the final season feel like memory has become prophecy.